Discrete State Transition Algorithm for Unconstrained Integer Optimization Problems: Application for discrete value selection

 \subsection{Transformation operators for discrete value selection}

 The intelligent operators swap, shift, symmetry and substitute for discrete value selection are similar to that in boolean programming problem.
-As a result, only illustrations of these transformations are given from Figure \ref{dvsswap} to Figure \ref{dvssubstitute}.
+As a result, only illustrations of these transformations are given from Fig.\ref{dvsswap} to Fig.\ref{dvssubstitute}. \end{multicols}